mateuszjancy/intro-to-akka-stream/Readme.md

 val result: Future[Int] = runnableGraph.run()
 ```
 * We have many options to run stream.
 It allows us to design our flow with respect to out application architecture.
-* Not allways we need to care about stream value.
+* Not always we need to care about stream value.

 ## Source and Flow use case.
 app.flashcard.repository.FlashcardRepository